 What does the Increase of Christ mean to you?

 The Increase of Christ means being able to put yourself in a proper perspective in relation to God and the Bible.
 The Bible is about God, not us.
 Jesus must increase in our minds and lives, which is the very opposite of what our culture tells us should happen.
 Culture tells us that everything in life is about us and what we desire for ourselves, but Scripture says the opposite!
 Increasing Christ in our lives means that we need to put our trust in God and live our life to honor and glorify Him instead of ourselves.
 We often diminish God, or visualize Him as a genie in a bottle who is waiting to grant us our wishes, but that’s not who He is.
 God is bigger than that and we are here to increase His name.

 What is your life verse and why?

+The verse 1 Timothy 3:1-5 talks about what it looks like to be a real man of God.
 “This is a trustworthy saying: ‘If someone aspires to be a church leader, he desires an honorable position.’
 So a church leader must be a man whose life is above reproach.
 He must be faithful to his wife.
 He must exercise self-control, live wisely, and have a good reputation.
 He must enjoy having guests in his home, and he must be able to teach.
 He must not be a heavy drinker or be violent.
 He must be gentle, not quarrelsome, and not love money.
 He must manage his own family well, having children who respect and obey him.
 For if a man cannot manage his own household, how can he take care of God’s church?”
-1 Timothy 3:1-5 talks about what it looks like to be a real man of God—the man I want to be.
+That’s the man I want to be.